harisont/advpy_nlp/slides/slides.md

 - [__python-korp__](https://github.com/mikahama/python-korp), a wrapper for the [Korp](https://spraakbanken.gu.se/korp/) API, to retrieve linguistically pre-annotated sentences from large Swedish corpora
 - [__Spacy__](https://spacy.io/), a widely used NLP library, to annotate our own sentences

-# Let's build something! <!-- - Korp tour (incl. utökade queries) - Korp API - Korp notebook - basic app building - Spacy notebook - Spacy adaptation-->
+# Korp <!-- - Korp tour (incl. utökade queries) - Korp API - Korp notebook - basic app building - Spacy notebook - Spacy adaptation-->

+## A basic application with Korp
+1. get a random concordance containing an adverb
+2. generate a question:
+   1. set aside the adverb
+   2. highlight its head <!--aka the word it is referred to-->
+3. ask the user to input a 3+ word-long sequence _including_ the adverb <!--the idea is inputting surrounding words too, could be improved for beginning/end-->
+4. check whether the sequence is included in the original sentence

+# Spacy

+## Extending the application

+__If the path to a custom input file is provided__:

+1. __read the file and split it into sentences__ (we can assume that there is one sentence per line)
+2. __parse all sentences with Spacy__
+3. get a random concordance containing an adverb (__new query and matching function!__)
+4. __transform it to a korp-like dict with `to_korp_dict`__

+Otherwise:

+1. get a random Korp concordance containing an adverb

+Then, generate a question and check the user answer as usual.

 ## In conclusion
-2h prototype of a language learning app:
+2h-prototype of a simple language learning app:

 - code: [`github.com/harisont/advpy_nlp`](https://github.com/harisont/advpy_nlp)
 - possible extensions: